GuduleLapointe/gudz-free-land-rental/README.md

 - **Full Ownership**: The land is technically sold to the user, giving them full ownership and control over their parcel without needing group tricks.
 - **Automatic Reclaim**: Expired or abandoned land is sold back to the vendor owner.

+## Requirements

+The script requires these functions to be enabled on the simulator:

+- osGetNotecard
+- osGetGridLoginURI
+- osGetGridGatekeeperURI
+- osSetParcelDetails
+- osInviteToGroup
+- osDrawText
+- osGetDrawStringSize
+- osMovePen
+- osSetDynamicTextureDataBlendFace
+- osSetFontName
+- osSetFontSize
+- osSetPenColor

 ## Usage

 ### For Tenants